-Is a sport and fitness coach.
-After not being involved in sports throughout middle or high school Jason became a first-time athlete in college.
+Jason is a sport and fitness coach.
+After not being involved in sports throughout middle or high school, Jason became a first-time athlete in college.
 Through hard work and determination he became a long-distance runner for a Division 1 university, UT San Antonio.

 And now his mission is help others experience their own peak fitness.

 He started coaching middle school through college athletes in 2000.
-Later Jason went on to work for a commercial gym, where he helped many with losing weight and running faster 5Ks to half-marathons.
+Later, Jason went on to work for a commercial gym, where he helped many lose weight and run faster 5Ks to half-marathons.

-Getting back to his roots Jason opened up Octane Athletic Performance, a fitness and sport training facility, for everyday people like us and athletes alike.
-Most are helped with the Strong in 7 or Fit in 50 weight loss programs.
+Getting back to his roots, Jason opened up Octane Athletic Performance, a fitness and sport training facility, for everyday people and athletes alike.

 Octane’s athletic programs focus on improving sport performance through developing speed, strength and injury prevention.